Reviewing FIGS (FIGS) & Its Competitors

-FIGS (NYSE:FIGS – Get Rating) is one of 23 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its rivals?
-We will compare FIGS to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, earnings, profitability, valuation and risk.
+FIGS (NYSE:FIGS – Get Rating) is one of 23 public companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it compare to its rivals?
+We will compare FIGS to related businesses based on the strength of its risk, dividends, analyst recommendations, profitability, institutional ownership, valuation and earnings.

-70.6% of FIGS shares are owned by institutional investors.
-Comparatively, 45.3% of shares of all “Apparel, finished products from fabrics & similar materials” companies are owned by institutional investors.
-21.9% of shares of all “Apparel, finished products from fabrics & similar materials” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares FIGS and its rivals revenue, earnings per share and valuation.
+This table compares FIGS and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue